 \subsubsection{Choosing the Power Modulation Policy}

-~ In Figure~\ref{fig:benchmark_gpt2-powermodel-tp}(a), the dashed line shows the power modulation trend using only power capping.
+In Figure~\ref{fig:benchmark_gpt2-powermodel-tp}(a), the dashed line shows the power modulation trend using only power capping.
 We observe that this knob is suitable for accurately modulating GPU power between \mytexttilde 60 -- 190 W, but not below \mytexttilde 60.
 Decreasing the power cap below this point does not significantly decrease GPU power.
-Note that these power values are for the AMD MI50 and would vary with other GPUs, however, similar power trends exist.
+Note these power values are for AMD MI50 and would vary with other GPUs with similar power trends.

 The dash-dotted line in Figure~\ref{fig:benchmark_gpt2-powermodel-tp}(a), shows the power trend of adjusting number of GPU cores with constant maximum power cap.
 We observe that this knob can modulate down to \mytexttilde 60W, but with low accuracy.
 From a performance view this knob impacts the performance of the workload more drastically, compared to \textit{power capping}, since workloads are more sensitive to resource count than operating frequency.
 We observe core allocation knob degrades the workload throughput by up to \mytexttilde 80\% while power capping degrades up to \mytexttilde 40\%.